Documentation

 - cloudflared — Cloudflare Tunnel client for exposing your local daemon to the internet (free, no account needed)

-- A ZAM API key — sign up at zeroclick.quest to get your key (starts with
+- A ZAM API key — sign up at zeroclick.am to get your key (starts with

 zam_) - An API key for a supported service — e.g. Brave Search (free tier, no phone required) or SerpAPI